jkglasbrenner/sshcustodian/README.rst

       calculation.
 If this path does not point to a valid file, then scratch_dir_node_only will be automatically set to False.

+The subclass SSHVaspJob was also created, which overrides the setup method to also check the environment variable ``PBS_NUM_PPN`` when ``auto_npar = True``.
+This is necessary to implement for using compute node scratch partitions on PBS-based queueing systems, as the generic method of using ``multiprocessing.cpu_count()`` to count the number of cores will include hyperthreads, which will overestimate the number of physical cores and lead to NPAR being set too large.
+One consequence of setting NPAR too high is that a VASP job will hang, consuming resources but not doing anything useful.
+If you are using this kind of scratch directory, be careful about setting NPAR.

 On many clusters, the filepath for the list of compute nodes is in the environment variable ``PBS_NODEFILE``, which can be accessed in bash as ``$PBS_NODEFILE`` and in python using the ``os`` module.
 An example of